ikraamg/ForestRPG/README.md

 In this project, a 2D RPG game in JavaScript was built with the help of Phaser library.

-The main character, Robin, needs to kill enemies as quickly as possible with the least amount of arrows to open the exit door and get a high score.
+The main character needs to kill enemies as quickly as possible with the least amount of arrows to open the exit door(6 minimum) and get a high score.

 An external api service is used to store the player names and scores.
 Top 5 players are displayed in game leaderboard.